 In a democracy, the best way to be heard is at the ballot box.
 Voting for politicians who represent your interests is key.
 Organizations such as AARP, the NAACP, NAMI, the ARCs, and others know that important issues facing their constituents such as Social Security, Medicare, equal educational and employment opportunities, suicide prevention, protecting the rights of the developmentally disabled, etc. may be affected positively or negatively by whomever wins an election.
 Granted, all disabilities aren't the same.
 Different subgroups such as the mentally challenged, persons with mobility difficulties, persons with hearing or vision loss, etc. may have different needs.
 Nevertheless, most disabled persons can and should vote.
 If you, as a disabled person, let it be known that you have voted in the past and intend to vote in the future, most politicians will take notice.
-Just like any other constituent, you can make your interests and doing something for you while they are in office.
+Just like any other constituent, you can make your interests known and let politicians know that they need to earn your vote by representing your interests and doing something for you while they are in office.
 Groups with similar interests can unite and form important voting blocks.
 If you have a disability, consider joining others and vote for the candidates that indicate that they care about you and the issues you are facing.

-WELLE TRAINING EXPERIENCE BY DELORA WILLIAMS, STAFF
+WELLE TRAINING EXPERIENCE BY DELORA WILLIAMS.
+STAFF

 I completed the Welle Training, formerly known as N.A.P.P.I., on September 5 - 6, 2024.
 Welle is a behavioral safety management program which helps reduce and/or prevent workplace violence through verbal de-escalation.
-This training model is based on traumainformed care, positive behavioral support, and the recovery model.
+This training model is based on trauma-informed care, positive behavioral support, and the recovery model.